StarManTheGamer/poly-newdocs/docs/objects/effects/Decal.md

 # Decal

-Decals are objects that can have an image texture and are placed in the world.
+:polytoria-Decal: Decals are objects that can have an image texture and are placed in the world.

 {{ inherits("DynamicInstance") }}